hansph/erlangstat/README.md

 * get_row/1 - return the nth row
 * subtable/2 - extract rows into a new table

-## exampl1.erl
+## examples
-An example on how to use the library
+Examples on how to use the library